gftx90/subnetGenerator/README.md

 ** Version 1.0.0**

-## A python shell program in which a random ip is generated and then you are asked to break down specific aspects of the ip used to create subnets.
+## A python shell program in which a random ip is generated and then you are asked a semi-randomized set of questions to break down specific aspects of the ip used to create subnets.

 ### This Project was created to demonstrate knowledge of classes, functions, loops and other fundamental concepts utilized when programming in python.